 How We Handle Your Personal Information

 As emphasized above, we do not sell, rent or distribute information about current or former clients or their accounts to third parties.
-We do not share such information with anyone, except when needed to: open accounts, meet required compliance/audit reviews, and/or complete transactions for you.
+We do not share such information with anyone, except as needed in the normal course of business, such as to: open accounts, meet required compliance reviews, and complete transactions in your accounts.

 - In order to open accounts or complete transactions for you, it may be necessary to provide aforementioned identifying information to custodians, companies, individuals, or groups not affiliated with Beaumont.
-In addition, Beaumont may be asked to provide its custodians with copies of our Investment Advisory Agreement with you.
+In addition, Beaumont may provide the custodian with a copy of the Investment Advisory Agreement with the client.

-- At times, we may contract with non‐affiliated companies to perform services for us (i.e. CPAs for tax preparation).
+- At times, we may contract with non‐affiliated companies to perform services for us (i.e. CPAs for tax preparation and Financial Recovery Technologies for class action recovery).
 If it is necessary, we may disclose information that we have collected from you to these third parties.
 In these instances, we only release the information that is necessary for the third party to complete its assigned responsibilities (i.e. tax cost basis).
 In addition, we require that these third parties treat your personal information with the same high degree of confidentiality that Beaumont does.

 Confidentiality and Security Procedures